ksevindik/ksevindik.github.io/_posts/2014-04-18-error-while-generating-jaxb-classes-from-xsd-file.md

+---
+layout: post
-# Error while generating JAXB Classes from XSD File
+title: Error while generating JAXB Classes from XSD File
+author: Kenan Sevindik
+---

 You may get following error when you try to generate JAXB classes from your XSD files within Eclipse IDE.